SignPath/website/docs/documentation/crypto-providers.md

 <div class="panel info" markdown="1">
 <div class="panel-header">Keys are not specified directly</div>

-The Cryptoki API expects you to identify a key, but SignPath requires you to specify _Project_ and _Signing Policy_.
+The Cryptoki API expects you to identify a key, but SignPath requires you to specify a _Project_ and a _Signing Policy_.
 SignPath will select the correct key or certificate based on the _Project_ and _Signing Policy_ you specify.

 </div>